gitarmartin/sentivalent/README.md

 # The Sentivalent Manifesto: Building the Next Generation of truly useful Open-Source On-Premises AI Development Assistants

-Open source: no money involved, unless the project is successful and you end up selling consulting, hosted solutions, or creating product spin-offs like the PayPal Mafia.

 |Overview
 |:----------
 |● has chats like an online ai chat